ikumen/azure-flask-starter/README.md

 # make sure to update your requirements.txt, note this method will clobber the existing requirements file
 (.venv) pip freeze > requirements.txt
 ```

 Finally, make sure you have a [Python specific](https://github.com/github/gitignore/blob/master/Python.gitignore) [`.gitignore`](https://github.com/github/gitignore) for your project.

+### Emulators / Docker

+TODO

 ## Completing Original Project

-I finished the [project rubric/requirements](https://review.udacity.com/#!/rubrics/2850/view), and it was pretty straight forward&mdash;your views/results may vary depending on your environment and prior development experience.
-The course was pretty light in terms of app development, more focused on introducing Azure's services and integration with our project app.
-Overall I thought it was pretty good, but did have the following issues.
+I finished the [project rubric/requirements](https://review.udacity.com/#!/rubrics/2850/view), and thought it was pretty good.
+The course was light in terms of app development&mdash;the focus was on introducing Azure's services and integrating it with the project app.
+I did have the following issues.

 - I couldn't get the app to connect to SQL database using the recommended approaches (for Mac OSX).
 I ended up hard coding the driver path just to get it working.
 ```bash